Connect with others who understand.

 Reconsideration can take time.
 One MyMSTeam member was still waiting on this process months after an initial rejection.
 “My claim was denied.
 Now I’m waiting on the appeal process.
 I’m trying not to get discouraged,” they shared.

-If necessary, you have the option to file a second appeal.
-The second appeal includes a hearing by an administrative law judge.
-These are judges trained in disability laws, who will hear all the evidence in your disability case.
 You may have a disability attorney represent you at this hearing.
-“My case worker referred me to an attorney that specializes in SS claims,” one MyMSTeam member shared.
+“My case worker referred me to an attorney who specializes in SS claims,” one MyMSTeam member shared.

 Another member credited their private disability lawyer with their successful appeal: “It took me three years with the lawyer.
 But it was worry-free and easy not to have to do all of the appeals myself.
 So I recommend a lawyer.”